 Do extreme couponers have you throwing up your hands in despair?
 Are you so overwhelmed by their complicated systems and huge savings that you don’t use coupons at all?
 Try these low-maintenance couponing tips and watch your savings add up without a lot of effort.

 Extreme: Monitor dozens of coupon sources and spend time hunting down coveted coupon codes and inserts.

 Effortless: Let the coupons come to you.

 Time-savvy shoppers collect coupons without searching for them.
 The coupons that arrive with your newspaper and daily mail are the tip of the iceberg.
 Many of your favorite stores and brands will email coupons directly to your inbox.
 General Mills, for example, delivers coupons along with its Live Better America e-newsletter.
 Customer loyalty programs, such as CVS Pharmacy’s ExtraCare Rewards Program, are another source of coupons that are printed with your receipt or loaded onto your card based on your purchases.
 Many of these programs, like Safeway’s just for U Club, now provide smartphone apps that put coupons at your fingertips as you shop.
-Learn more about couponing via smartphone in our article about craft store smartphone apps.
+You can print out manufacturers’ coupons directly from Living on the Cheap.